 3. Creating Engaging Visuals

-Visual elements play a crucial role in attracting and engaging potential donors.
-High-quality photos, videos, infographics, and other visuals can grab attention, convey your story effectively, and make your campaign more shareable on social media.
-Remember, your visuals should not only be eye-catching but also authentic, reflecting the true essence of your organization and the cause you represent.
+High-quality photos, videos, and infographics grab attention and make your campaign vastly more shareable on social media.
+Visuals must be authentic, capturing the true essence of your organization and the real-world impact of your work.

 4. Setting a Realistic Fundraising Target